Skip to content

 All checks passed!

 Notice that we never called the event handlers ourselves — they ran automatically when events were raised and the aggregate was persisted.
 The Book aggregate knows nothing about Inventory; the event handler provides the decoupling.
+And every operation flows through explicit commands, just like Chapter 5.

 What We Built